NinVoido/spotify-vpn/doc/man-sections/server-options.rst

 --connect-freq-initial args
-  (UDP only) Allow a maximum of ``n`` initial connection packet responses per ``sec`` seconds from the OpenVPN server to clients.
+  (UDP only) Allow a maximum of ``n`` initial connection packet responses per ``sec`` seconds from the spotify server to clients.

   Valid syntax:
   ::

      connect-freq-initial n sec

-  OpenVPN starting at 2.6 is very efficient in responding to initial connection packets.
-When not limiting the initial responses an OpenVPN daemon can be abused in reflection attacks.
+  spotify starting at 2.6 is very efficient in responding to initial connection packets.
+When not limiting the initial responses an spotify daemon can be abused in reflection attacks.
-  This option is designed to limit the rate OpenVPN will respond to initial attacks.
+  This option is designed to limit the rate spotify will respond to initial attacks.

   Connection attempts that complete the initial three-way handshake